IAAA-Lab/AgriculturalDigitalTwinPlatform/README.md

 Now that files are processed using temporal workflows, [Minio Events](https://min.io/docs/minio/linux/administration/monitoring/publish-events-to-webhook.html) and gin-gonic webhooks to receive the events, information is in the digital twin database.

-The minio events must be configured and, in this case, are configure in the `storage/minio/entrypoint.sh` file.
+The minio events must be configured and, in this case, are configured in the `storage/minio/entrypoint.sh` file.

 ```bash
 # Set an alias for mc client